Knockan Crag: Flora and fauna

 The plant life of the area is highly influenced by its underlying geology.
 The soils formed on areas of limestone, fucoid beds and salterella grits are much richer than those on Moine schists.
 The lime-rich areas consequently support a richer vegetation, including plants such as mountain avens and rock sedge, whilst areas underlain by Moine schists tend to consist of wet heath and blanket bog.
 The transition between the two vegetation patterns is especially marked on the plateau above the crags, where there are small limestone knolls separated by peat-filled areas.

 Bird species found at Knockan Crag include kestrel, raven and ring ouzel, along with song birds such as dunnock, wren, stonechat and meadow pipit.
 Red- and black-throated divers visit nearby Lochan an Ais during the winter and spring, and so can be observed from the crag.
-Red deer regularly cross through the site.
+Scottish red deer regularly cross through the site.